kanisterio/kanister/docs/functions.rst

       -o go-template='{{ $available := false }}{{ range $condition := $.status.conditions }}{{ if and (eq .type "Available") (eq .status "True")  }}{{ $available = true }}{{ end }}{{ end }}{{ $available }}'

-The same Go template can be used as condition to in the WaitV2 function.
+The same Go template can be used as a condition in the WaitV2 function.

 Example: